We tried out the delicious local chicken and the popular Kawamata Shamo chicken!

 Other dishes include smoked fish and gizzard ajillo, which are perfect as snacks to go with alcohol, and when I tried making chicken cutlet using chicken breast, it turned out to have a rich flavor similar to that of chicken thigh, which was very satisfying

-In fact, while looking at raw Kawamata Shamo meat at the store, I was saying, "Unlike regular chicken, it has less subcutaneous fat and the meat is darker in color," when someone said, "A whole bird can be used in a variety of dishes, is very filling, and you can make soup out of it, so it's a good deal," and my ambition was awakened.
+Actually, while looking at the raw Kawamata Shamo chicken at the store, I was saying things like, "Unlike regular chickens, it has less subcutaneous fat and the meat is a darker color," when someone told me, "If you buy a whole chicken, you can use it in various dishes, it's very filling, and you can even make soup with it, so it's a good deal."
+And that sparked my ambition.

 INFORMATION